buildtesters/buildtest/docs/buildtest_perlmutter.rst

 7. Show content of buildspec
 8. Show content of test ``hello_world_openmp``

-Exercise 4 Querying Test Reports:
+Exercise 4: Querying Test Reports
 ----------------------------------

 In this exercise you will be learn how to :ref:`query test report <test_reports>`.
 This can be done by